-CEO Collective is back and this time instead of making a high-profile style statement inside a CEO’s office, they want these nice men to let their hair down a bit.
+CEO Collective is back, and this time instead of making a high-profile style statement inside a CEO’s office, they want these nice men to let their hair down a bit.
 The brand is out with a stunning one-of-a-kind luxury guitar designed and created by guitar craftsman Jol Dantzig.
-Called as “The Crow”, the guitar sports a spruce topped mahogany body and neck with flame maple back, finished with ebony fingerboard and headstock faceplate.
-The guitar also sports a “1930s correct Duco “feathered” nitro finish, Genuine Ivory string nut, Asian buffalo horn strap buttons and switch tip, Italian cellulose faux tortoise shell binding, hand-turned 1947 replica lap steel perspex control knobs, scatter-wound Charlie Christian pickups, 1018 Steel “long” tailpiece anchors, vintage variegated nickel plated hardware, period correct 1930s western electric cloth insulated wiring, oil-filled Jensen-made tone capacitors, and genuine mother of pearl and green abalone “Claw” 12th fret inlay.”
+Called “The Crow,” the guitar sports spruce-topped mahogany body and neck with flame maple back, finished with ebony fingerboard and headstock faceplate.
+The guitar also sports a “1930s correct Duco “feathered” nitro finish, Genuine Ivory string nut, Asian buffalo horn strap buttons and switch tip, Italian cellulose faux tortoiseshell binding, hand-turned 1947 replica lap steel perspex control knobs, scatter-wound Charlie Christian pickups, 1018 Steel “long” tailpiece anchors, vintage variegated nickel-plated hardware, period-correct 1930s western electric cloth insulated wiring, oil-filled Jensen-made tone capacitors, and genuine mother of pearl and green abalone “Claw” 12th fret inlay.”

 Thanks Brent Lollis